A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Introduction

 Accurate prediction of structural response trajectories under earthquake ground motion excitation is essential for a wide range of engineering applications, including structural design, maintenance planning, damage localization, and digital twin implementation~\cite{padgett2010risk,roy2013fundamental,lin2023digital,zhang2023seismic,jeon2025neural}.
 High-fidelity nonlinear time history analysis remains the primary computational approach for capturing the full complexity of structural dynamics.
 However, the high computational cost associated with repeated simulations under varying ground motions poses a significant challenge for real-time decision-making, probabilistic risk assessment, and parametric studies~\cite{moehle2004framework,kim2021quantile,morato2022optimal,kim2025uncertainty}.

 To address this challenge, a variety of surrogate modeling techniques have been developed to emulate nonlinear structural responses at reduced computational cost.
-Classical approaches include Bayesian linear regression~\cite{ghosh2020seismic}, Kriging~\cite{kim2023estimation,yi2025impact}, polynomial chaos expansions~\cite{zhu2023seismic}, and deep neural networks~\cite{kim2020probabilistic,torky2021deep}.
+Classical approaches include Bayesian linear regression~\cite{ghosh2020seismic}, Kriging~\cite{kim2023estimation,yi2025multi}, polynomial chaos expansions~\cite{zhu2023seismic}, and deep neural networks~\cite{kim2020probabilistic,torky2021deep}.
 These models have shown promise in predicting selected engineering demand parameters but typically operate in finite-dimensional vector spaces and do not capture full response trajectories.
-More recent developments have explored autoregressive formulations~\cite{schar2024feature,wang2024comparison}, state-space models~\cite{li2018gibbs,cheng2025state}, and deep sequence-to-sequence networks~\cite{du2018time,wang2020general} for time-history response prediction.
-While effective in some cases, these approaches often rely on restrictive assumptions such as narrow-band excitations or simplified system dynamics, limiting their applicability across diverse seismic scenarios.
+To overcome this limitation, recent efforts have explored autoregressive formulations~\cite{schar2024feature,wang2024comparison}, state-space models~\cite{li2018gibbs,cheng2025state}, and deep sequence-to-sequence networks~\cite{du2018time,wang2020general} for time-history response prediction.
+For example, Zhang et al. (2019) \cite{zhang2019deep} applied long short-term memory (LSTM) networks to model temporal dependencies in nonlinear building systems, while Zhang et al. (2020) \cite{zhang2020physics} proposed a physics-guided convolutional neural network that incorporates physical constraints to improve prediction accuracy.
+More recently, He and Zhang (2025) \cite{he2025mc} developed a multi-channel gated recurrent unit-based model capable of generalizing nonlinear dynamics across varying structures and excitations.
+Recent works have also explored data-driven trajectory modeling using deep learning frameworks.
+For instance, Atila and Spence (2025) \cite{atila2025metamodeling} proposed a physics-informed LSTM model for nonlinear stochastic systems, while Li and Spence (2022) \cite{li2022metamodeling} introduced a deep surrogate framework for high-dimensional structural dynamics under stochastic excitation.
+Although these methods have shown promising results, these approaches often rely on restrictive assumptions such as narrow-band excitations or simplified system dynamics, limiting their applicability across diverse seismic scenarios.
 Notably, near-fault ground motions and ground motions on stiff soil sites often exhibit wide-band frequency characteristics, restricting the application of conventional dimensionality reduction-based surrogate modeling approaches.